SumiSastri/nodeJs-and-server-side-javascript/websockets/README.md

 { name: 'Josie', message: 'Bonjour' }
 ```

-- Node can not notify the browser/ user that the message has been updated
+- Node can not notify the browser/ user that the message has been updated in a live-chat app
 - The only way to achieve this behavior with HTTP requests is to do something called polling.
 With polling, every few seconds we send an HTTP request to check for updates
 - One WebSocket library is Socket.IO that works for both the browser and for Node.
 The advantage of this library is that if a browser is older and does not support WebSockets, it will default back to polling and it has that functionality built in so it will always work, even if it's not as efficient with older browsers.

+How to get sockets running in a project.

 1. `npm install -s socket.io`